beaulebens/keyring/keyring/trunk/readme.txt

 * Bugfix: Update authorize/authenticate URL for LinkedIn.
 Should move entire service to OAuth2 ideally
 * Bugfix: Don't restrict the 'state' parameter to being an int only (per OAuth2 spec), props Jamie P
 * Bugfix: Ensure to always filter the return value (even if false) from get_credentials(), props Jamie P
+* Bugfix: Fix the Moves service so that it can get past the auth flow again (new restriction on Redirect URIs)
+* Enhancement: Update the Facebook config instructions to match their UI changes
+* Bugfix: Remove unnecessary %s from Google instructions

 = 1.5.1 =
 * Remove example OAuth application included within that library.
 Unnecessary and contains an XSS vulnerability.